isam2003/Data-Collection-from-Web/README.md

-# Getting Started with Web-Scraping
+# Getting Started with Data Collection
 A simple tool for Data Collection from the Web

 # html_pdf_url_extractor